merunga/admission-curriculum/README.md

   "TYPEFORM_ID_TESTS_PERSONALITY": "your-typeformid",
 ```

-> **Heads-up:** There are three environments available (development, staging and production) for different purposes and two languages (es-ES, pt-BR), make sure you are setting up the right ones.
+> **Heads-up:** There are two main keys: es-ES, pt-BR, for each available language, along with three sub-keys: development, staging and production, for each possible environment.
+Make sure you are setting up the right keys with the right values.

 ---
 ## Build 🏗